 There are several sources for the TSU clock as shown in the GEM I/O Block Diagram.
 When the TSU clock is sourced from the LPD clock controller, the clock frequency is controlled by the CRL GEM_TSU_REF_CTRL register, see the Reference Clock Frequency Dividers and System-Level Registers sections for more information on the TSU clock.

 The controller detects when the PTP event messages sync, delay_req, pdelay_req, and pdelay_resp are transmitted and received.
-Synchronization between master and slave clocks is a two stage process.
+Synchronization between clocks is a two stage process.

-The offset between the master and slave clocks is corrected by the master sending a sync frame to the slave with a follow-up frame containing the exact time the sync frame was sent.
-The GEM controller assist modules on the master and slave side detect exactly when the sync frame was sent by the master and received by the slave.
-The slave then corrects its clock to match the master clock.
+The offset between the source and destination clocks is corrected by the source sending a sync frame to the destination with a follow-up frame containing the exact time the sync frame was sent.
+The GEM controller assist modules on the source and destination side detect exactly when the sync frame was sent by the source and received by the destination.
+The destination then corrects its clock to match the source clock.

-The transmission delay between the master and slave is corrected.
-The slave sends a delay request frame to the master, which sends a delay response frame in reply.
-The controller assist modules on the master and slave side detect exactly when the delay request frame was sent by the slave and received by the master.
-The slave then has enough information to adjust its clock to account for delay.
+The transmission delay between the source and destination is corrected.
+The destination sends a delay request frame to the source, which sends a delay response frame in reply.
+The controller assists modules to detect exactly when the delay request frame was sent by the destination and received by the transaction host.
+The destination then has enough information to adjust its clock to account for delay.

-See the IEEE 1588 v1/v2 or 802.1AS standards for more detailed information on how the slave software calculates the delay based on this information.
-When GEM is a PTP slave, its timer can be adjusted with this delay.
+See the IEEE 1588 v1/v2 or 802.1AS standards for more detailed information on how the software calculates the delay based on this information.
+When GEM is a PTP destination, its timer can be adjusted with this delay.
 See the Timer Adjustment section below.

 Sync and Delay_Req Messages